 \section{Conclusion}

-We propose a standardized comparative analysis framework to evaluate rationale extraction techniques for legal outcome prediction task, focusing on ECtHR decisions.
-By combining faithfulness metrics with legal expert analysis, our study provides a holistic view of rationale quality.
-Additionally, we investigated the feasibility of LLM-as-a-Judge setting for plausibility evaluation, aiming to bypass scalability issue of expert evaluation.

-Our experiments show that model-agnostic techniques extractions diverge sharply from the reasons legal professionals rely on.
-This absence of ``genuine legal grounds'' for models' conclusions makes the current models problematic for real‑world use, since legal decision‑making heavily depends on proper justification of the decisions.
-Furthermore we demonstrate that contemporary open-weights LLMs are not feasible enough for LLM-as-a-Judge setting.
+We propose a standardized comparative framework to evaluate rationale extraction techniques for legal outcome prediction on a new ECtHR dataset.
+By combining faithfulness metrics with legal expert analysis, we provide a more holistic view of rationale quality and also test the feasibility of LLM-as-a-Judge for plausibility evaluation, aiming to mitigate the scalability limits of expert assessment.
+We show that model-agnostic extractions diverge sharply from the reasons legal professionals rely on.
+This lack of genuine legal grounds for model conclusions makes current systems problematic for real-world use, where decisions must be properly justified.
+We further demonstrate that contemporary open-weights LLMs are not yet reliable enough for LLM-as-a-Judge in the legal domain.

-Future work should (i) involve legal expert collaboration not only in the evaluation phase but also design of interpretability techniques; in particular, theoretical interdisciplinary research should investigate the discrepancy between model's reasons and lawyer's grounds, (ii) develop generic evaluation method to form a solid ground for interpretability approaches, and (iii) advance LLM-as-a-Judge approaches to scale the qualitative analysis in collaboration with experts in legal domain.
-Our released evaluation guidelines, evaluation categories, and benchmark data provide a starting point for such advances.